aravind-reddy-dandu/Missing-Feature-Imputation-MachineLearning/README.md

 - The results are pretty fascinating when we used mean as the replace value.
 - The cost function is between the True Values of X1 through Z4 and the True values , mean of X1 through Z4 as explained above.
 For instance, Let's say we have 3 features a,b,c and for one sample if the feature 'a' has missing value, we fill that the a<sub>mean</sub> and compute <strong>Cost</strong> ((a<sub>mean</sub>,b,c),(a<sub>true</sub>,b,c).
 - We train the NN to minimise the cost.

+# StreamLit Application

+This web application uses Regression and Neural networks to visualize and impute missing values and the training process.
+## Regression error plots

+We have given text boxes to input different parameters of regression.
+Another text box is to select the feature to be imputed.
+Changing each parameters, we can find the best set of parameters for each feature.
+Below is the interface for this.

+## Single feature imputation using Regression

+## Multi-feature imputation- Neural networks